Vemurafenib in Children With Recurrent/Refractory BRAF Gene V600E (BRAFV600E)-Mutant Gliomas

 - Albumin ≥ 3 g/dL

-- All skin lesions suspicious for keratoacanthomas/cSCC found at baseline dermatology visit must have been excised.
+- All skin lesions suspicious for keratoacanthomas/cutaneous squamous cell carcinoma (cSCC) found at baseline dermatology visit must have been excised.

 Specific inclusion criteria for Pre-Surgical Cohort: